Medidata Blog

 The Clinical Financial Blog series was created to address the complexities that are encountered with the financial management of clinical trials.
 With a lot of critical financial requirements still not fully understood and addressed, we’ve got you covered.
 Medidata’s team of experts, who have lived and breathed the budgeting and site payments processes, will provide first-hand experiences, sharing knowledge and recommendations they’ve built over many years of direct experience with sponsors, CROs, and sites.
 This month’s topic covers clinical trial site burden and patient burden, as well as the financial downstream effects.

 We have all heard that COVID-19 has produced numerous changes for patients and sites, including psychological distress, workforce shortages, overall economic impacts, and varying comfort levels related to healthcare.
-We must understand the potential risks and burdens for patients and sites caused not only by these global influences but also by the personal circumstances that research participants experience.
+We must understand the potential risks and burdens for patients and sites caused not only by these global influences but also by the personal circumstances that research patients experience.
 Understanding burdens to sites and patients visually lets the industry budget accordingly and plan for preventative and protective measures.

 There are many factors that contribute to patient burden, site burden, or both, so it is necessary to understand these influences and predict their financial impact.
 As Dr. Joel Ebuh, CEO and Site Director, Gadolin Research states, "as we observe the surge in gas prices, we must recognize that our industry will not be immune to sustained inflationary pressures.
-We should anticipate the increased opportunity cost for research participants could lower study enrollment and retention rates."
+We should anticipate the increased opportunity cost for research patients could lower study enrollment and retention rates."

 Meet Clinical Trial Patients Where They Are